-As a college professor, I have had college freshman who could not write a coherent paragraph.
+As a college professor, I have had college freshmen who could not write a coherent paragraph.

-"Effective communication" requires that there be common standard forms of communication that are understood by all involved.
+"Effective communication" requires that there be common standard forms of communication that are accurately and consistently understood by all involved.

 When a student says "You know what I mean" I often have to say that I don't; because what they are saying literally doesn't make sense.
 I can guess at what they mean to say, with probably a high degree of accuracy, but it is still a guess until the writing or the speech is cleaned up and clarified.